paulvanbladel/aurelia-auth/README.md

-Aureliauth is a token-based authentication plugin for Aurelia with support for popular social authentication providers (Google, Twitter, Facebook, LinkedIn, Windows Live, FourSquare, Yahoo, Github ) and a local stragegy, i.e. simple username (email) and password.
+Aureliauth is a token-based authentication plugin for [Aurelia](http://aurelia.io/) with support for popular social authentication providers (Google, Twitter, Facebook, LinkedIn, Windows Live, FourSquare, Yahoo, Github ) and a local stragegy, i.e. simple username (email) and password.

-Aureliauth is a port of the great Satellizer library to ES6 and packaged as an Aurelia plugin.
+Aureliauth is a port of the great [Sattelizer](https://github.com/sahat/satellizer/) library to ES6 and packaged as an Aurelia plugin.

 Other OAuth1 and Oauth2 than the above mentioned providers can be simply added by editing the extensible configuration file.